-If you have a local quilter that people follow or makes money from products sold in your shop, you may be able to get them to do a special event at your shop.
-This motivates both of you to provide a successful and fun event that will bring in quilters into your shop.
-Floriani is very well know for teaching classes at quilt shops that draws in business and makes money for both of you.
+If you have a local quilter that people follow or that makes money from products sold in your shop, you may be able to get them to do a special event at your shop.
+This motivates both of you to provide a successful and fun event that will bring quilters in to your shop.
+Floriani is very well know for teaching classes at quilt shops that draw in business and make money for both of you.
 Look for something similar near you.
 Reach out to people and companies to see if they are willing to do a class or a trunk or product show in your shop.
 In some instances, they may even help you with advertising it.
 This is another great ROI.

 Quilt shows are a blessing and a curse.
 Most often they do not produce the results you expect.
 Look at the return on investment.
 Many shows these days are far too expensive to have a booth and lug around your products.
 If the ROI looks good, do it.
 If not, consider having an event at your shop at the same time as the show to draw people into your shop and then advertise the snot out of it (see below).